2010 Lörrach hospital shooting: Killings

-The initial murders occurred shortly before 6:00 p.m.
-CEST inside Sabine Radmacher's apartment on Markus-Pflüger-Straße, which doubled as her lawyer's office.
+The initial murders occurred shortly before 6:00 p.m. inside Sabine Radmacher's apartment on Markus-Pflüger-Straße, which doubled as her lawyer's office.
 Radmacher killed her 44-year-old husband with two gunshots in the head and neck after he entered.
 Afterwards, she knocked their son unconscious with several blows to the head before suffocating him with a plastic bag.
 Radmacher then covered the rooms of her apartment with 70 liters of a mixture of nitro thinner, gasoline, and ethanol before setting a fire, causing an explosion, due to which 15 people, all residents of the same building, suffered the effects of smoke inhalation.

 At approximately 6:04 p.m., Radmacher crossed the street to the St. Elisabethen Hospital, carrying 300 rounds of ammunition with her.
 Neighbours later stating that she appeared calm and "strolled" at a leisurely pace.
 She heavily injured two passers-by with gunshots, striking one in the back and grazing the other in the head, before entering the hospital through the front entrance.
 First responders in the form of the fire department arrived two minutes later.
 After taking the stairs up to the first floor to the gynaecology ward, Radmacher killed a 56-year-old surgical nurse with three shots in the head and numerous stab wounds.
 The nurse had prevented her from going further into the floor and is credited with saving lives through this action.
 Radmacher also injured a police officer, who was privately at the hospital, with a shot in the kneecap.
 Police arrived shortly after and exchanged fire with Radmacher for around ten minutes before SEK killed her with 17 gunshots.

 Aftermath

-The shooting led to renewed political discourse over gun control in Germany, particularly tighter regulations over the firearms that can be accessed with a gun permit in relation to Schützenverein membership, as well as the storage of weapons and ammunition.
+The shooting led to renewed political discourse over gun control, particularly tighter regulations over the firearms that can be accessed with a gun permit in relation to Schützenverein membership, as well as the storage of weapons and ammunition.

 50 police officers involved in the response unit received psychological counselling, 17 of whom required "intensive care".